jpsca/formidable/docs/content/quickstart.md

 ## Validate the Form

-When the user submits the form, let's process the information:
+When the user submits the form, process the information like this:

 ```python {hl_lines="3"}
 @app.route("/teams/create", methods=["POST"])